M-industries/AlanForAtom/README.md

-# Alan syntax highlighting and snippets for Atom
+# Fabric for Atom

-Open this folder in terminal and run:
-apm install
-apm link
+Provides support for Fabric projects with:
+- Syntax highlighting in Alan files